 - Bring in JCRC’s Student to Student (STS) program

-- Host a Holocaust survivor to speak to students
+- Host a Holocaust survivor or their descendent to speak to students

 - Access the Anti-Defamation League’s (ADL) anti-bias tools & strategies, trainings and other teacher resources for the classroom.

 What YOUR TEEN can do to take an active role in promoting mutual respect and combating antisemitism: